-- the election of three Class I directors to hold office until the 2021 annual meeting of stockholders or until their successors are duly elected and qualified; and - the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2018.
+- the election of three Class II directors to hold office until the 2022 annual meeting of stockholders or until their successors are duly elected and qualified; and - the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2019.

-At the time this Proxy Statement was mailed, our management and board of directors were not aware of any other matters to be presented at the Annual Meeting other than those set forth in this Proxy Statement and in the notice accompanying this Proxy Statement.
+As of the date this Proxy Statement, our management and board of directors were not aware of any other matters to be presented at the Annual Meeting other than those set forth in this Proxy Statement and in the notice accompanying this Proxy Statement.